jbmcfarlin31/NCL-CTF/README.md

 The authorities have asked you to attempt to figure out the following:
 * What programming language is the file written in?
 * What numbering system is the flag written in BEFORE being translated?
-* What is the flag?
+* What is the hidden flag value?